leo-colisson/proof-at-the-end/README.md

   And I am a proof.
 \end{proofE}
 ```
 The options (here `restate` and `end`) tells what should go in appendix, how to configure the links...
 Here the proof should go in appendix, and the `restate` options states that the theorem should be restated before the proof.
+Note that in case you don't want any title but do want to add options, make sure to insert an empty pair of brackets like in `\begin{thmE}[][end, text link=]` (the option `text link` is used to choose the text of the link to the proof, writting `text link=` is used to display no link at all).

 You can find below a full example to compile which should produce this output (sorry, this is a screenshot, that way I can export it easily in the github page).
 Just make sure to compile twice to get references.